-Lecture: Attendance in lecture is critical, as this is where we will engage with the broad range of topics covered in the course, and where I will make clear the level of mastery that I will be expecting to see from you when exam time rolls around.
+Lecture: This course will adopt a flipped classroom model, where the lecture content is delivered to you via topical videos on Canvas, which you will watch prior to the lecture period.
+This will free up time in the scheduled lecture period for working through problems, which is the most important component of building skill in organic chemistry, but which students are often left largely to their own devices to navigate.
+Attendance in lecture is critical, as this is where we will engage with the broad range of topics covered in the course, and where I will make clear the level of mastery that I will be expecting to see from you when exam time rolls around.
 While missing lecture will not directly impact your grade if an assessment is not being given, frequent absences will substantially increase the likelihood that you will not perform well on exams.
-I do post annotated lecture slides so that you can catch up on material you missed in the event that you do need to miss the occasional lecture, however simply reviewing the slides is in general not a substitute for being present to engage with the class in learning a new topic.
+There will also be exercises during lecture that can be submitted for optional points to be substituted for a portion of exam grades, giving you a buffer if you are concerned about your exam performance.

 Lab: Unlike a lecture course in which a student can in principle learn the necessary material without being physically present during the lecture period, attendance in lab is a fundamental requirement.
 In the event that you must miss lab, you must let me know as soon as you are aware of the absence.
-For the first excused absence with acceptable documentation (doctor's note, police report, etc.) a student will be given an assignment related to the lab to account for that lab grade.
-In the event of a second absence, the student will receive a zero for the relevant lab.
+For the first excused absence with acceptable documentation (doctor's note, police report, etc.) there will not be a direct grade penalty, since the lowest overall lab score (prelab + attendance + report) is dropped.
+In the event of a second absence, the student will receive a zero for the relevant lab that cannot be dropped.
 Three lab absences will result in an automatic failing grade in the course.

 Tardy Policy: Proper attendance in lab includes arriving prepared and on time, as important information about safety and proper lab technique will be given at the start of the period.
-Coming into lab late is presents a hazard for your work in the lab, and is disrespectful to your fellow students who work alongside you.
+Coming into lab late presents a hazard for your work in the lab, and is disrespectful to your fellow students who work alongside you.
 For this reason, students will sign in at the beginning of the laboratory period, and the time of sign in will be logged.
 Signing in more than 5 minutes late to lab will result in a progressive deduction to attendance points, and students arriving more than 15 minutes late will not be allowed to participate in the day's lab activities and will be counted as absent for the day.